renanlopesluis/petstore-backend/README.md

 A Simple Rest Api using Springboot and Guice

-This project has aims to give someone a simple notion of Google Guice and some Design Patterns and also to provide simple services to be called by another application.
+This project has aims to give someone a simple notion of Google Guice and some Design Patterns and also to provide simple services to be called from other applications.

 **Features**
 <br/>